 - (1) The amounts represent the threshold, target and maximum amounts of cash that might have become payable to each named executive officer as a short-term incentive award.
-Trupanion employees (including named executive officers) may elect to take their short-term awards in the form of equity with a 20% premium to cash on value but subject to a 2-year lock-up. - (2) Reflects the long-term incentive awards received in the form of restricted stock units, which vests, except as set forth in footnote (5), as to 1/4th on the one year anniversary and then 1/16th quarterly thereafter, subject to the named executive officer being a service provider through each vesting date. - (3) The amounts represent the aggregate grant date fair value of the restricted stock units, as computed in accordance with Accounting Standards Codification Topic 718 (without regard to forfeitures).
+Trupanion employees (including named executive officers) may elect to take their short-term awards in the form of equity with a 20% premium to cash on value but subject to a 2-year lock-up. - (2) The amounts represent the aggregate grant date fair value of the restricted stock units, as computed in accordance with Accounting Standards Codification Topic 718 (without regard to forfeitures).
 The amounts reflect accounting cost and may not correspond to the actual economic value realized by our officers.
-See Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020 for a summary of the assumptions we apply in calculating these amounts. - (4) These rows represent possible payouts pursuant to the annual short-term incentive awards.
+See Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021 for a summary of the assumptions we apply in calculating these amounts. - These rows represent possible payouts pursuant to the annual short-term incentive awards.
 Trupanion employees (including named executive officers) may elect to take their short-term awards in the form of equity with a 20% premium to cash on value but subject to a 2-year lock-up.
-Except as noted in footnote (5), no named executive officer elected to receive equity, and this row reflects information regarding short-term incentive awards received as a cash bonus, paid annually. - (5) Mr. Bearman elected to receive his short-term incentive award in the form of RSUs.
-Such RSUs were fully vested on the grant date but subject to a 2-year lock-up. - (6) These amounts reflect a 20% premium to Mr. Bearman's short-term incentive award pursuant to our policy regarding short-term incentive awards.
+Except as noted in footnote (8), no named executive officer elected to receive equity, and this row reflects information regarding short-term incentive awards received as a cash bonus, paid annually. - (4) Reflects the long-term incentive awards received in the form of restricted stock units, which vests as to 1/4th on the approximate one year anniversary of the date of grant and then 1/16th quarterly thereafter, subject to the named executive officer being a service provider through each vesting date. - (5) Reflects one-time awards issued to Company team members in connection with the Company's 2020 performance results, received in the form of restricted stock units, fully vested on date of grant and subject to a 2-year lock-up. - Reflects one-time awards issued to all Company team members in connection with the achieving the Company's Q4 goal in 2020, received in the form of restricted stock units, fully vested on date of grant and subject to a 2-year lock-up. - (7) Mr. Wolff's Target Bonus Amount was prorated to \$70,000 based on a full year Target Bonus Amount of \$120,000.